saashqdev/intake/src/docs/onboarding/onboarding.md

 categoryOrder: 2
 ---

-# dFlow Onboarding Guide
+# inTake Onboarding Guide

-Welcome to **dFlow**!
+Welcome to **inTake**!
 This guide walks you through the full onboarding process to get your services deployed smoothly.

 ---